Collective consciousness: Literary and oral tradition

 In a case study of a Serbian folk story, Wolfgang Ernst examines collective consciousness in terms of forms of media, specifically collective oral and literary traditions.
 "Current discourse analysis drifts away from the 'culturalist turn' of the last two or three decades and its concern with individual and collective memory as an extended target of historical research".
-There is still a collective consciousness present in terms of the shared appreciation of folk stories and oral traditions.
-Folk stories enable the subject and the audiences to come together around a common experience and a shared heritage.
-In the case of the Serbian folk “gusle”, the Serbian people take pride in this musical instrument of epic poetry and oral tradition and play it at social gatherings.
-Expressions of art and culture are expressions of a collective consciousness or expressions of multiple social realities.
+There is still a collective consciousness present in terms of the shared appreciation of folk stories and oral traditions, and folk stories enable the subject and the audiences to come together around a common experience and a shared heritage.